John Mayer Still Unable To Sing After Botox Throat Fix

 He says, "I can't sing so I'm writing."

-And talking about his throat problems, he tells U.S. TV chat show host Ellen DeGeneres, "It's not a health concern whatsoever but it has taken me out of singing.
+And talking about his throat problems, he tells talk show host Ellen DeGeneres, "It's not a health concern whatsoever but it has taken me out of singing.
 I tried to beat it the first time and couldn't.
 What they actually do is they cut this thing out of your throat and then they inject your vocal cords with Botox, which freezes your vocal cords so that this thing can heal without smacking up against the other side.
 I just need more Botox next time.

 "So I got to do it all over again, get more Botox, which kind of paralyses the vocal cord for longer.
-I'm very happy to be a writer, really lucky to be a write."
+I'm very happy to be a writer, really lucky to be a writer."